To know more about us …

 It was not until the early 20th century that it became a tourist hotel.

-Rehabilitated successively in 1998 and 2009, however, you can find there traces of the past by observing the exposed beams and stone walls of the lounge, and the magnificent vaulted cellars, little changed since the construction of the building.
+Rehabilitated successively in 1998 and 2009, you can still find there traces of the past by observing the exposed beams and stone walls of the lounge, and the magnificent vaulted cellars and you can see that little changed since the construction of the building.